axelchalon/axelchalon.github.io/0-book-review/_posts/2024-07-25-almanack-naval-ravikant-summary.md

 ---
 publish-status: published
 intentions:
   - Book club
   - General advice on life
   - General advice on money/wealth
 aliases:
   - Naval
 layout: post
 title: '**"The Almanack of Naval Ravikant"** by Eric Jorgenson (personal notes)'
 date: 2024-07-25 14:13:12 +0200
+tags:
+  - business
 ---
 ^
 Here are some notes on Eric Jorgensons's ["The Almanack of Naval Ravikant"](https://www.navalmanack.com/ "Sponsored link")